moocow-the-bovine/dstar-gantry/README.txt

         setting the "STAGE*i*_DIRS" variable.
-The above example performs all corpus build operations up to but not including configuration and compilation of the DDC index (i.e. full "stage1" and "stage2" builds and conversion of annoated documents to the legacy "ddc_xml"
+The above example performs all corpus build operations up to but not including configuration and compilation of the DDC index (i.e. full "stage1" and "stage2" builds and conversion of annotated documents to the legacy "ddc_xml"
         <https://kaskade.dwds.de/dstar/doc/README_build.html#ddc_xml> format
         suitable for input to a "ddc_index" process).